+List legislative, regulatory and other measures that implement the provisions on public participation in decisions on specific activities in article 6.

+Explain how each paragraph of article 6 has been implemented.
+Describe the transposition of the relevant definitions in article 2 and the non-discrimination requirement in article 3, paragraph 9.

+Answer:
-There is a long tradition of public participation in environmental decision-making.
-For almost 40 years there has been an environmental permit procedure for industrial activities and other major installations with an environmental impact (defined as environmentally hazardous activities in Sweden) that includes:

-(a) consultations with the public before a permit application is submitted to the permit authority;

-(b) the publication of notice of the application and the collection of opinions from the public, among others;

-(c) a public meeting before the permit authority; and

-(d) a notice publishing of the ruling of the permit authority.

-On the whole, the decision-making process has lived up to the requirements of the Convention concerning the possibilities for the public to take part in environmental decision-making.
-Over the years. it has been expanded to refer to additional types of activities at the same time as the formal requirements concerning, inter alia, the supporting information – the environmental impact assessment and the application – have increased and been made more specific.
+There is a long tradition of public participation in decision-making processes in the environmental area.
+For almost 40 years there has been an environmental permit process for industrial activities and other environmentally hazardous activities, such as sewage treatment works and waste treatment plants.
+Permit processes involve consultations with the public before a permit application is submitted to the permit authority; the publication of notice of the application and the gathering of opinions from the public, among others; a public meeting before the permit authority; and a notice publishing the ruling of the permit authority.
+In the main, Sweden lived up to the requirements of the Convention about giving the public the possibility to participate in decision-making on environmentally hazardous activities even before the Convention was ratified.
+Over the years this possibility has been expanded to cover more types of activities at the same time as the formal requirements concerning, for example, the application, the environmental impact assessment and other supporting information have increased and been made more specific.

-Article 6, paragraph 1
+Also, and in particular, describe:

+(a) With respect to paragraph 1, measures taken to ensure that: